Pressure reduction in the supply system

 Disconnect the accelerator cable from the throttle sector

-Disconnect connector 1 with wires from throttle position sensor.
+Disconnect block 1 with wires from the throttle position sensor.

-Loosen the clamps and disconnect the idle speed control 2 and crankcase ventilation hoses 3.
+Loosen the clamps and disconnect the hoses of the idle air control 2 and crankcase ventilation 3.

-Loosen the clamps and disconnect the throttle heating hoses 1, having previously marked them.
+Loosen the clamps and disconnect hoses 1 of the throttle heating, having previously marked them.

-Immediately plug the hoses with plugs to prevent loss of coolant.
+Immediately plug the hoses with plugs to avoid loss of coolant.

-Remove the four mounting bolts 2 and remove the throttle 3 with the gasket.
+Unscrew the four fastening bolts 2 and remove the throttle 3 with the gasket.

 If it is necessary to remove the throttle position sensor 2, unscrew the two screws 1 securing it

-Loosen the clamps and disconnect hoses 1 and 2 from the regulator 5.
+Loosen the clamps and disconnect hoses 1 and 2 from regulator 5.

-Disconnect the connector with wires from connector 4 of the regulator.
+Disconnect the block with wires from connector 4 of the regulator.

-Unscrew the two bolts 3 fastening and remove the regulator.
+Unscrew the two mounting bolts 3 and remove the regulator.

 Remove regulator 5 from clamp 6.

-Submit 12 V DC to the middle pin of the regulator connector and alternately to the side pins
+Apply a direct current of 12 V to the middle contact of the regulator connector and alternately to the side contacts

-This should rotate the shutter to open or close the inlet port.
+In this case, the damper should rotate, opening or closing the opening of the inlet channel.
 If this does not happen, then the regulator is faulty and needs to be replaced.

-Reduce the pressure in the fuel system if the engine has just been stopped.
+Reduce the pressure in the power system if the engine has just been stopped.

 Remove the receiver.

-Loosen the clamps and disconnect the fuel supply hose 1 from the fuel line 3 of the engine.
+Loosen the clamps and disconnect the fuel supply hose 1 from the engine fuel line 3.

-Disconnect the fuel drain hose 4 from the pressure reducing valve.
+Disconnect fuel drain hose 4 from the pressure reducing valve.

-Disconnect the pads with wires from the connectors 5 of the four injectors.
+Disconnect the connectors with wires from connectors 5 of the four injectors.

 Remove the injector from the engine fuel line.
-The nozzle is fixed in the opening of the fuel line only with the help of a sealing ring.
+The injector is fixed in the hole in the fuel line only with the help of an O-ring.

-Unscrew the two fastening bolts 2 and carefully remove the fuel line 3 of the engine, removing the nozzles from the holes in the intake pipe.
+Unscrew the two fastening bolts 2 and carefully remove the fuel line 3 of the engine, removing the injectors from the holes in the intake pipe.

-Injectors are fixed in the intake pipe holes only with O-rings.
+The injectors are fixed in the holes of the intake pipe only with the help of O-rings.

 Install the new injector in reverse order.